Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         settings and relative paths or break currently running and incoming POST requests.
-The updated manifest can only be slightly different from the one that was send previously, e.g. introduce new segments available or event messages.
+The updated manifest can only be slightly different from the one that was send previously, e.g. introduce new fragments available or event messages.
         The updated manifest SHOULD be send using a PUT request instead of a POST request.
-     3. Following media segment requests
-        [=POST_URL=]s SHOULD be corresponding to the segments listed in the manifest as POST_URL + relative URLs.
+     3. Following media fragment requests [=POST_URL=]s SHOULD be corresponding to the fragments listed in the manifest as POST_URL + relative URLs.
-     4. The ingest source SHOULD use individual HTTP POST commands [[RFC2626]] for uploading media segments when available.
+     4. The ingest source SHOULD use individual HTTP POST commands [[RFC2616]] for uploading media fragments when available.
-     5. In case fixed length POST Commands are used, the ingest source MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 404 412 or 415 together with the init segment consisting of "moov" and "ftyp" boxes
+     5. In case fixed length POST Commands are used, the ingest source MUST resend the fragment to be posted decribed in the manifest entirely in case of responses HTTP 400, 404 412 or 415 together with the init fragment consisting of "moov" and "ftyp" boxes
-     6. A persistent connection SHOULD be used for the different individual POST requests as defined in [[RFC2626]]  enabling re-use of the TCP connection for multiple POST requests.
+     6. A persistent connection SHOULD be used for the different individual POST requests as defined in [[RFC2616]] enabling re-use of the TCP connection for multiple POST requests.
-     7. Each of fragment posted corresponds to a unique name+directory+timestamp
+     7. Each of the fragments posted corresponds to a unique name+directory+timestamp
-     8. When the content lenght is known short formed POST SHOULD be used instead of a chunked transfer
+     8. When the content length is known short formed POST SHOULD be used instead of a chunked transfer

 ## Requirements for Formatting Media Tracks ## {#Dash_ingest_behavior_media_track}

-     1. Media data tracks will be uploaded by individual segments, that use file extensions (.cmfv, .cfma etc.) to signal the type of content in the segment
+     1. Media data tracks will be uploaded by individual fragments, that use file extensions (.cmfv, .cfma etc.) to signal the type of content in the fragment
      2. Media specific information SHOULD be signalled in the manifest
      3. Formatting described in manifest and media track MUST correspond consistently